jciccio/react-table-with-csv-download/README.md

 | caseInsensitive | boolean |N| do searches without casing|

 # What's new
+v0.5.0
+* Table now speaks JSON, you can pass as param a JSON in string format and will be rendered.

+v0.4.12
+* Download button CSS fix

 v0.4.11
 * links style fixed
 * Search box fixed